Playing repeated games with Large Language Models: Results

-Finally, we wanted to see if GPT-4's ability to predict the other player's choices could be used to improve its own actions.
-This idea is closely related to how people's reasoning in repeated games and tasks about other agents' beliefs can be improved \citep{westby2014developmental}.
-For example, computer-aided simulations to improve the social reasoning abilities of autistic children normally include questions to imagine different actions and outcomes \citep{begeer2011theory}.
+\paragraph{Social chain-of-thought (SCoT) prompting.} Finally, we wanted to see if GPT-4's ability to predict the other player's choices could be used to improve its own actions.
+This idea is closely related to how people's reasoning in repeated games and tasks about other agents' beliefs can be improved \cite{westby2014developmental}.
+For example, computer-aided simulations to improve the social reasoning abilities of autistic children normally include questions to imagine different actions and outcomes \cite{begeer2011theory}.
 This has been successfully used to improve people's decision-making more generally.
-It is also in line with the general finding that chain-of-thought prompting improves LLM's performance, even in tasks measuring theory of mind \citep{moghaddam2023boosting}.
-Thus, we implemented a version of this reasoning through actions by asking LLMs to imagine the possible actions and their outcomes before making a decision.
-Doing so improved GPT-4's behavior and it started to alternate from round 6 onward (see Figure \ref{fig:variants_of_bos}B).
+It is also in line with the general finding that chain-of-thought prompting improves LLM's performance, even in tasks measuring theory of mind \cite{moghaddam2023boosting}.Thus, we implemented a version of this reasoning through actions by asking LLMs to imagine the possible actions and their outcomes before making a decision.
+We termed this approach social chain-of-thought prompting.
+Applying this method improved GPT-4's behaviour and it started to alternate from round 5 onward (see Figure \ref{fig:bos_overview}).